ju-lewis/Notes/CRIM20007/Lectures.md

 		- ***But what if the object can generate a need that has nothing to do with the intentions of the 'producer' of the object?***
 			- Is the object liable?
 Is the agent liable?
 			- This links back to the internet/algorithms - is the internet capable of having agency?
 Can you be pulled into the network, having it induce needs within you?

+# Week 2

+## First, Second, and third-order technologies
+**First Order:**
+- The technology is in-between

+**Second Order:**

+**Third Order:**
+- The 'Technology-as-user'
+- The technology is in between one technology and another
+- Examples: Information and communication technology, AGI

+## Actor Network Theory
+**Botnets as hybrid criminal actor-networks** (Van der Wagen and Pieter (2015: 593))

+### The criminology of Hybrids
+Draw's on Bruno Latour's (1993) notion of technosocial hybrids to examine networks of crime and control

+Brown (2006) argues that criminologists often preserve hierarchical binary divisions between *nature and culture* and *beings and things*.